yatima1460/UEFireBase/README.md

 # Install

-This is a normal c++ plugin, if you do not familiar with how to add plugin to your project, see [this video](https://youtu.be/DRtkq0ewTz4) to learn how to add c++ plugin to your project.
+1.This is a normal c++ plugin, if you do not familiar with how to add plugin to your project, see [this video](https://youtu.be/DRtkq0ewTz4) to learn how to add c++ plugin to your project.

+2.put your google-services.json file under the folder ProjectRoot/Build/Android

+3.configure, open the project setting, find the firebase configure section.

 # Usage
   The best practice to learn how to use this plugin, is to read my demo project blueprint code.
 To test the project, you need to